Plan for Bare Metal Solution

 - Your extended on-premises environment through your Google Cloud environment

-- Your machines in Bare Metal Solution environments in other regions through your Google Cloud environment
+- Your servers in Bare Metal Solution environments in other regions through your Google Cloud environment

 - The internet through your Google Cloud environment

 When planning your firewall implementation for the Bare Metal Solution environment, there are a couple things to consider.

 If you need to control traffic between the servers or applications within the Bare Metal Solution environment (east-west traffic), ask your Google Cloud sales representative for the available options.

 In your VPC network on Google Cloud, you need to create firewall rules that allow incoming connections from the Bare Metal Solution environment.

 Required networking information for your Bare Metal Solution order

 When you submit a Bare Metal Solution order, include the following networking information: